 Completing the 'G6' fleet, Oyster is delighted to announce the two new models – the Oyster 565 (pictured below) and the Oyster 595.
-Aimed very much at the family sailor, and skillfully combining the learning from the larger yachts, these two new yachts also include many features refined with the 101 Oyster yachts that have circumnavigated (or are in the process of circumnavigating – 31 set sail on the Oyster World Rally last weekend on the 15th January 2017).
+Aimed very much at the family sailor, and skillfully combining the learning from the larger yachts, these two new yachts also include many features refined with the 101 Oyster yachts that have circumnavigated (or are in the process of circumnavigating – 31 Oysters set sail on the Oyster World Rally on the 15th January 2017).

-Matthew Sheahan, Sailing journalist, said: "The launch of Oyster’s G6 fleet was a big step forward bringing Superyacht thinking into a new size range of bluewater cruisers.
+Matthew Sheahan, Sailing journalist, said: "The launch of Oyster’s G6 fleet was a big step forward bringing superyacht thinking into a new size range of blue water cruisers.
 The 885 and 825 proved to be popular from the start, paving the way for the 745.

 This moved the company towards their next big design challenge, tackling the sub sixty-foot market, territory that split opinion among owners.
 Some were happy to run their boats themselves, while others would want to cater for a professional crew.
 Yet both would want the space, performance and diversity that had made the bigger sisterships so popular.

 While these were the underlying issues that inspired plans for the new 565 and 595, the new approach can be seen in many ways in layout and available options for the new boats.
 The provision for a forward owners’ cabin is a first in the Oyster range.
 A dinghy garage in the stern section is another.
 But there is a long list of refinements that have now worked their way down from the larger boats including; a bowsprit, twin rudders, flush decks, improved form stability and full width chain plates.
 And then there’s the bold call to announce two new designs at the same time.
 Design details and a fresh approach that marks a new chapter in the development of their fleet."

-Style, function, versatility and years of heritage.
+Style, function, versatility and years of heritage

-What other yacht offers you headroom and bunk lengths usually found on 80-100ft yachts, a customer service operation based on proven support of hundreds of yachts currently cruising far and wide..?
+What other yacht offers you headroom and bunk lengths usually found on 80-100ft yachts, a customer service operation based on proven support of hundreds of yachts currently cruising far and wide?

 Watch and enjoy the footage from the start of the Oyster World Rally 2017 - 2019.